Virtual Reality

 There are several OpenXR runtimes:

 • Manufacturer-specific runtimes: some VR manufacturer provide their own official OpenXR runtime.
 This is a light and performant solution.
-Some examples: Oculus, VarjoOpenXR, ViveOpenXR, etc.
+Some examples: Oculus/Meta, VarjoOpenXR, ViveOpenXR, etc.

 • SteamVR runtime: compatible with the vast majority of VR headsets, it provides convenient additional features.
 In some cases, SteamVR runtime may run alongside the manufacturer’s official runtime, increasing resource use (such as higher VRAM use, and possibilty lower framerates).